 God was going to trust Moses with the freeing of His people and to execute the fulfillment of His promises to Abraham more than four hundred years before by the establishing of an entire nation with the giving of the codification of the law, the establishment of the priesthood (Moses had a lot of things to do), with the civil law and the religious law, with the power to perform some of the most outstanding miracles ever recorded (of course, God performed them), and somehow with the ability to endure two or three million or four million or six million people with all their complaints and all of their problems.

 So what was Moses' reaction?
-Turn over to Exodus 3:7, please.
 God had faith in Moses.

-Exodus 3:7-8 And the Lord said, "I have surely seen the affliction of My people which are in Egypt, and I have heard their cry by reason of their taskmasters; for I know their sorrows, and I am come down to deliver them out of the hand of the Egyptians, and to bring them out of that land to a good land and to a large land, with milk and honey. . . ."
+Exodus 3:7-8 And the Lord said: "I have surely seen the oppression of My people who are in Egypt, and I have heard their cry because of their taskmasters, for I know their sorrows.
+So I have come down to deliver them out of the hand of the Egyptians, and to bring them up from that land to a good and large land, to a land flowing with milk and honey. . . ."

 Then over in verse 11, He had talked to Moses and now Moses is responding:

-Exodus 4:1 And Moses said unto the Lord, "O my Lord, I am not eloquent, neither heretofore, nor since thou hast spoken unto thy servant: but I am slow of speech, and of a slow tongue."
+Exodus 4:10 Then Moses said to the Lord, "O my Lord, I am not eloquent, neither before nor since You have spoken to Your servant; but I am slow of speech and of a slow tongue."